 In 2019, the Company increased its investment in management and sales staff.
 The Company also incurred expenditures in research and development of its identity and payments practices.
 These research and development expenditures have been fully expensed.
 The R&D expenses and sales staff costs were expected to lead to an increase in revenue in 2020 and beyond, including revenue from new clients.
-It is anticipated that the COVID-19 virus will impact the Company's revenue growth as clients deal with the pandemic.
+It is anticipated that the COVID-19 virus will continue to impact the Company's revenue growth as clients deal with the pandemic.
 In the near-term that impact includes the reprioritization of current projects and related spending, as well as delays or cancellation of new projects.
+The Company has also received assistance under the Canada Emergency Wage Subsidy during the period ended September 30, 2020, and may be eligible for additional benefits in 2020 and beyond.